 What is self?

 You may have heard people say that everything in Ruby is an object.
-If that's true it means that every piece of code you write "belongs" to some object.
+If that's true, it means that every piece of code you write "belongs" to some object.

-self is a special variable that points to the object that "owns" the currently executing code.
-Ruby uses self everwhere:
+self is a special variable that points to the object

-• For instance variables: @myvar
+- For instance variables:

-• For method and constant lookup
+@myvar - For method and constant lookup

-• When defining methods, classes and modules.
+- When defining methods, classes, and modules.

 In theory, self is pretty obvious.
 But in practice, it's easy for tricky situations to pop up.
 That's why I wrote this post.

-Examples of self
+Examples of self in Ruby

 We're going to step through several examples now.
 If the first ones seem too basic for you, just keep reading.
 They get more advanced.

-Inside of an instance method
+self inside of an instance method

 In the code below, reflect is an instance method.
 It belongs to the object we created via Ghost.new.
-So self points to that object.
+So, self points to that object.

 class Ghost